 Microclimatic effects on germination phenology

-ur experiments indicate that microclimatic conditions strongly influence germination phenology .
+Results of our experiments indicate that microclimatic conditions strongly influence germination phenology in the studied alpine species.
 The fellfield conditions prompted higher germination in the early season, higher total germination, and almost no germination during winter.
 Conversely, in the snowbed conditions we observed higher germination later in season, lower total germination, and higher germination in winter.
-Our results from the laboratory and field experiments confirmed that microclimatic conditions along snowmelt gradients are an important source of variation in germination, as previously suggested (Rosbakh et al., 2022). that small microclimatic differences of degrees Celsius in the lab resulted in a quantifiable phenology delay, with an average of 60 and 45 days for the temperate and respectively.
+Our results from the laboratory and field experiments confirmed that microclimatic conditions along snowmelt gradients are an important source of variation in germination, as previously suggested (Rosbakh et al., 2022).
+Nevertheless, we acknowledge that, even though the detailed temperatures mimicked field temperatures, other environmental conditions like light, predation or drought were not considered.
+Despite this, we found that small microclimatic differences of 2-3 degrees Celsius in the lab resulted in a quantifiable phenology delay in snowbed condition, with an average of 60 and 45 days for the temperate and mediterranean communities respectively.
 This delay could potentially have detrimental effects on plant demography since fecundity fitness and seedling survival are tightly related to the start and length of the growing season (Donohue, 2005; Poschlod et al., 2013).

-In fellfield , we observed two germination peaks.
+In fellfield conditions, we observed two germination peaks.
 The autumn peak, immediately after sowing, can be seen as an opportunistic strategy as it provides a selective advantage for seedlings which can initiate development earlier (Donohue, 2002), but only if seedlings can survive winter conditions (Mondoni et al., 2015).
 However, the success of surviving winter seems to be species-specific and more studies are needed to understand the implications of autumn germination.
 As expected, below-zero temperatures showed consistent detrimental effects on germination, likely driven by the physiological drought they are subjected to (Billings and Mooney, 1968).
 Consequently, seeds that disperse in fellfield conditions must endure below 0ºC temperatures and postpone germination until frozen soil thaws.
 This postponed germination could potentially shorten their effective growing season; nevertheless, this delay is compensated by the shorter winter period experienced in fellfield conditions.
 The second germination peak is triggered when temperatures rise again in the early growing season and almost no germination happens in the late growing season.
-The second peak was corroborated by our sowing experiments in the field, with higher germination in the compared to the in fellfield conditions.
+The second peak was corroborated by our sowing experiments in the field, with higher germination in the spring compared to the second autumn in fellfield conditions.

-In snowbed , germination peaks occurred either under snow or later in the season, reducing autumn germination, likely because the seeds experienced lower temperatures and had dormancy constraints. winter germination peak demonstrates that some alpine species are to germinate in .
-Thus, species able to germinate are using the full extent of their short growing season (Körner, 2021).
+In snowbed conditions, germination peaks occurred either under snow or later in the season, reducing autumn germination, likely because the seeds experienced lower temperatures and had dormancy constraints.
+The winter germination peak demonstrates that snow-like conditions (darkness and constant 0ºC) can break seed dormancy and some alpine species are able to germinate successfully in these conditions.
+Thus, species able to germinate under snow are using the full extent of their short growing season (Körner, 2021).
 After cold/wet stratification, warm temperature requirements for germination are not fulfilled until late growing season (Rosbakh et al., 2022), when we observed the second germination peak.
-The adaptation to germinating at higher temperatures could prevent germination at dispersal time (Tudela-Isanta, Fernández-Pascual, et al., 2018).
+The adaptation to germinating at higher temperatures could prevent germination at dispersal time (Tudela-Isanta, Fernández-Pascual, et al., 2018) since in autumn temperature drops rapidly in alpine areas.
 In the field experiments, snowbed conditions did not show consistent patterns probably because we were observing two peaks: in the early season we recorded the germination that happened under snow, while in the late season we recorded the germination of those species with warm temperatures requirements.
+We also point out that field germination showed slightly lower success (in both climatic conditions) than our laboratory results, reflecting the effect of other environmental conditions (predation, light availability or drought) on natural conditions.